Saamet44/SAMETKI/README.md

 I'm Samet, you can call me Sam for short.
 I am graduated a student in Industrial Engineering.
 I working full time as a IT Application Specialist at Bank of China.
 Also I worked full time as a business analyst at Intertech ( 1 year ).
-I have 2+ work experience IT professinoal industry.
+I have 2+ work experience IT professional industry.
 I take part in artificial intelligence studies.

 * 🌍  I'm based in Türkiye